Home » Automobile engg » 5 Types of Suspension Springs Used In Automobile Vehicles

 Three quarter elliptical Spring

-Three quarter elliptical spring is the combination of semi-elliptical and quarter elliptical springs.
-This types of springs was used in old cars.
+A three-quarter elliptical spring is a combination of semi-elliptical and quarter elliptical springs.
+This type of spring was used in old cars.

 1.4 Transverse Spring